skx/marionette/README.md

 go get github.com/skx/marionette
 ```

-Once installed you can then execute it with the path of one or more rule-files like so:
+The main application can then be launched with the path to a set of rules, which it will then try to apply:

 ```
 marionette [flags] ./rules.txt ./rules2.txt ... ./rulesN.txt
 ```

+Currently `-verbose` is the only command-line flag provided, however that might change in the future.